Learn more about specific terms in online publishing and CMS.

-Web Help is the WSDOT help desk for Web site questions and problems.
-Run by the Web Team, Web Help provides personal assistance for most Web and CMS issues on the WSDOT site.
+Web Help is the WSDOT help desk for website questions and problems.
+Run by the web Team, Web Help provides personal assistance for most online and CMS issues on the WSDOT site.

-Every file that goes onto a Web server should be optimized for the Web.
+Every file that goes onto a server should be optimized for the website.
 Optimized images and PDFs have a smaller file size - which speeds up download times and increases available bandwidth.
-Learn more about web optimized images and PDFs .
+Learn more about optimized images and PDFs .

 Wireframing is not concerned with design, navigational layout, content or even the developers' and designers' concepts of how to produce your website.
 You wireframe first, before any code is written, a graphic or color is chosen, or a word of copy is composed.

 One of the major advantages to CMS is that each channel has a defined workflow so different people can be given different levels of access and pages are approved before being posted.